jasminetan/SE-Trip-Plan/README.md

 Jasmine Tan

 ## Trip Parameters
-how many people are going?
-3

-where are they going and what is the purpose of the trip?
-California.
-Agile2018

-when is the trip taking place and for how long?
-Beginning of August, 10 days

-what is the budget for the trip? $15,000
+3 people from Columbia, MO are going to the Agile2018 conference in San Diego, CA. The trip is from Sunday, August 5 through Sunday, August 15.
+The budget for the trip is $15,000.